What Is The Facial Feedback Hypothesis And Does It Work?

 Although all humans have many of the same basic facial expressions, some expressions may be unique to a specific individual or culture.
 So, if you know the person or culture well, it may be easier to understand what someone is expressing through facial expressions.

-How the facial muscles express emotions
+Facial expressions: How our facial muscles convey emotions

 We often express emotions in our bodies, especially by using our facial muscles in specific ways.
 Why do we do it?
 How do we know how to hold our faces to show our emotions?
 The answers are both biological and cultural.